fredericGette/wp81DumpRegistry/README.md

 # wp81DumpRegistry
-Dump content of a Windows Phone 8.1 registries into a json file.
+Dump content of a Windows Phone 8.1 registry into a json file.

 Compilation requires Visual Studio 2015 with Windows Phone 8.1 support.